 According to ACOTE (2018), preparation for the doctoral capstone project includes the completion of a literature review, needs assessment, goals/objectives, and an evaluation plan based on specific focus areas and developed by the student in collaboration with the DCC.
 Potential focus areas for the capstone project and experience include: clinical practice skills, research skills, administration, leadership, program and policy development, advocacy, education, and/or theory development.
-Preparation for implementation of the capstone project during the capstone experience occurs throughout the program starting with Doctoral Capstone Seminars in year I and II, with completion of the capstone project preparation must be completed prior to beginning the capstone experience during summer of year IV while enrolled in OTD 8494-Doctoral Capstone Experience.
+Preparation for implementation of the capstone project during the capstone experience occurs throughout the program starting with Doctoral Capstone Seminars in year I and II, with completion of the capstone project preparation during OTD 8392-Doctoral Certification & Capstone.
+The doctoral capstone project preparation must be completed prior to beginning the capstone experience during summer of year IV while enrolled in OTD 8494- Doctoral Capstone, Reflections & Exit Colloquium.
+See the Capstone Progression Table (Appendix N) for details on the progression